ElTifo/bq_Aquaris_E5_FHD-RecoveryChanger/README.md

 <b>Android Studio Project - Recovery Changer App for bq Aquaris E5 FHD</b>

-This app is compatible with any ROM running on official KitKat and Lollipop (Beta 3) kernels.
+This app is compatible with any ROM running on official KitKat and Lollipop kernels.

 Tested on: Official KitKat 1.2.2 | Unofficial CM12.1 | Unofficial CM13 | Unofficial MinimalOS | Official Beta Lollipop 2.0.0